 Notice and general procedures

-1. [This regulation shall apply to all Communications by and with the Authority].

-3. [All] Communication must be made [in writing and served]:

-(a) By hand, fax, registered mail or email containing an authorized electronic signature; and
+1. [This regulation shall apply to all Communications by and with the Authority].2.
+All Communication must be made in writing and transmitted by hand, fax, registered mail or email containing an authorized electronic signature.

-(b) To the Secretary-General at the headquarters of the Authority or to the Designated Representative at the address stated on the Seabed Mining Register, as the case may be.
+2. bis All Communication to the Secretary-General shall be transmitted to them at the headquarters of the Authority.

+2. ter All Communication to the Designated Representative shall be transmitted to the address stated on the Seabed Mining Register.

-4. The requirement to provide any information in writing under these Regulations is satisfied by the provision of the information in an electronic document containing a digital signature.
+3. The requirement to provide any information in writing under these Regulations is satisfied by the provision of the information in an electronic document containing a digital signature.

-5. Delivery by hand is deemed to be effective when made, [if a receipt is provided].
+4. Delivery by hand is deemed to be effective when made, if a receipt is provided.
 Delivery by fax is deemed to be effective when the “transmit confirmation report” confirming the transmission to the recipient’s published fax number is received by the transmitter.
 Delivery by registered mail is deemed to be effective 21 Days after posting.
 Delivery by email is deemed to be effective when the email enters an information system designated or used by the addressee for the purpose of receiving documents of the type sent and is capable of being retrieved and processed by the addressee.

-6. Notice to the Designated Representative of the applicant or Contractor constitutes effective notice to the applicant or Contractor for all purposes under these Regulations, and the Designated Representative is the agent of the applicant or Contractor for the service of process or notification in any proceeding of any court or tribunal having jurisdiction.
+5. Notice to the Designated Representative of the Applicant or Contractor constitutes effective notice to the Applicant or Contractor for all purposes under these Regulations, and the Designated Representative is the agent of the Applicant or Contractor for the service of process or notification in any proceeding of any court or tribunal having jurisdiction.

-7. Notice to the Secretary-General constitutes effective notice to the Authority for all purposes under these Regulations, and the Secretary-General is the Authority’s agent for the service of process or notification in any proceeding of any court or tribunal having jurisdiction.
+6. Notice to the Secretary-General constitutes effective notice to the Authority for all purposes under these Regulations, and the Secretary-General is the Authority’s agent for the service of process or notification in any proceeding of any court or tribunal having jurisdiction.

-Regulation 93ter.alt
+Regulation 93bis

 Consultation with Coastal States